ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ### The input-validation protocol

-As described in {{overview}} each client wishes to report a set of inputs.
-For simple measurements, such as having each client report a count and computing the total, each input is just mapped onto a single integer.
-For more complicated measurements, it may be necessary to map a given input onto multiple integers.
-In any case, the client takes all of its inputs and maps them onto a vector of integers each of which is a member of a finite field K. We denote this vector as x.
+Each run of the Prio protocol is parameterized by a finite field, which we will call K, and an integer n.
+Each client encodes its input as a length-n vector of element of K. The length of the vector depends on the type of data being collected.
+A single field element may be sufficient for some applications, whereas more sophisticated measurements will require larger encodings.

-In order to share x between s servers, we break it up into s shares {x:1}, ..., {x:s}, where {x:i} is the share held by the i-th party.
+In order to share x between s servers, we split it up into s shares {x:1}, ..., {x:s}, where {x:i} is the share held by the i-th party.
 We write {x} as shorthand for the sequence {x:1}, ..., {x:s}.